copsTvFan/cops-episode-guide/guide.md

 **600th Milestone Episode**

-(Cincinnati, OH -- 9:24 PM Traffic Stop) Officer Michael Winslow says it's a full moon, lots of officers believe the myth that it makes more crime.
+- (Cincinnati, OH -- 9:24 PM Traffic Stop) Officer Michael Winslow says it's a full moon, lots of officers believe the myth that it makes more crime.
 He hasn't seen that.
 Cameras capture a fleeing suspect; domestic disturbance; a family disturbance that threatens to separate children from their father.
+- Covington, KY
-Covington, KY/Hamilton Co, OH.
+- Hamilton Co, OH.

 ## CP-1721